CSmithy89/agent-orchestrator/docs/retrospective-epic-2.md

 **Lesson**: Velocity is not the only success metric.
 Sustainable pace requires process discipline.
 Rushing through stories without addressing technical debt creates compounding problems for future epics.

+### 6. Documentation Must Reflect Fundamental Design Decisions

+**Finding**: Documentation examples throughout the codebase used `provider: 'anthropic'` instead of `provider: 'claude-code'`, contradicting the fundamental design decision to use Claude Agent SDK with OAuth authentication.

+**Evidence** (discovered post-Epic 2 completion):
+- Mary Agent JSDoc example (line 18): Used 'anthropic' provider
+- John Agent JSDoc example (line 18): Used 'anthropic' provider
+- DecisionEngine JSDoc example (line 14): Used 'anthropic' provider
+- System was designed from the start to use `@anthropic-ai/claude-agent-sdk` with OAuth tokens (sk-ant-oat01-*)
+- Standard `@anthropic-ai/sdk` only supports API keys and was never intended to be used

+**Impact**:
+- Future developers would copy incorrect examples from documentation
+- Tests could be written with wrong provider configuration
+- OAuth authentication pattern would be lost over time
+- Epic 3 agents (Winston, Murat) could have been implemented incorrectly

+**Lesson**: Fundamental design decisions must be:
+1. **Documented explicitly** in architecture and coding standards (not just in implementation)
+2. **Reflected consistently** in all JSDoc examples and documentation
+3. **Enforced in code reviews** (reviewer checklist: "Does this use claude-code provider?")
+4. **Validated in Definition of Done** for agent implementations
+5. **Captured early** in tech specs and patterns documents

+When a system is designed around OAuth vs API keys, that's not an implementation detail - it's an architectural constraint that must be visible and enforced.

 ---

 ## Key Challenges Deep Dive